MicrosoftDocs/win32/desktop-src/DirectShow/zoom-method.md

 ---
-Description: The Zoom method zooms the video display in or out, centered on a given set of screen coordinates. ms.assetid: 050f1264-8fbe-4322-970c-184275d5b219
+description: The Zoom method zooms the video display in or out, centered on a given set of screen coordinates. ms.assetid: 050f1264-8fbe-4322-970c-184275d5b219
 title: Zoom Method
 ms.topic: reference